-The London based Property Networking Club for example has branches throughout England.
-There are many property networking clubs to choose from and locally based groups such as the Ipswich Property Network can be the best choice.
+There are many property networking clubs to choose from and locally based groups such as the lpswich Property Network which I currently host, can be the best choice.
 These networking groups hold regular meetings and are very well attended.

 It is a good idea to join a landlord's association, whose role is to keep landlords informed of issues relevant to your business.
-I belong to the National Federation of Residential Landlords.
-As well as having a help-line and various discounts available to members including on buildings insurance, the NFRL has regular members' meetings with informative speakers and further information available, as well as a chance to network with other landlords.
+I belong to the National Landlords Association.
+As well as having a help-line and various discounts available to members including on buildings insurance, the NLA has regular members' meetings with informative speakers and further information available, as well as a chance to network with other landlords.

 For those who wish to link up with others for their property business, networking can offer a useful opportunity to find like-minded people interested in forming an investment group, syndicate or property company.
-Obviously, normal precautions and diligence should always be applied before getting into any form of joint ventures, regardless of whether that is with the person running a group or a stranger off the street!
+Normal precautions and diligence should always be applied of course before getting into any form of joint ventures, regardless of whether that is with the person running a group or a stranger of the street!

-Risk Assessment and Analysis
+Risk Assessment & Analysis